aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 ### Why are we doing this?

-DynamoDB Global table L2 support has been requested by our users for a long time.
+DynamoDB Global Table L2 support has been requested by our users for a long time.
 When CDK initally added support for this feature, CloudFormation support for global tables did not exist.
 So we had to use [custom CloudFormation resources](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources-readme.html) within our [Table construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_dynamodb-readme.html#amazon-dynamodb-global-tables)